garrandall/popular-music-data/tracks/do-i-wanna-know--arctic-monkeys.md

 So have you got the guts?
 Been wonderin' if your heart's still open
 And if so, I wanna know what time it shuts
-Simmer down an' pucker up, I'm sorry to interrupt
+Simmer down and pucker up, I'm sorry to interrupt
 It's just I'm constantly on the cusp of tryin' to kiss you I don't know if you feel the same as I do
 But we could be together if you wanted to